 To allow optimum performance of your CPU, the CPU's external clock speed and its internal/external speed ratio must be set accordingly.
-For example, if you are using 100MHz Cyrix CPU, set external clock speed to 50MHz (J1) and set JP11/JP12 frequency ratio to 2, which is the recommended speed ratio of a 100MHz processor.
+For example, if you are using 100MHz Cyrix P120+ CPU, set external clock speed to 50MHz (J1) and set JP11/JP12 frequency ratio to 2, which is the recommended speed ratio of a Cyrix 100MHz processor.
+For a 100MHz Intel CPU, set the external clock speed to 66MHz and set the frequency ratio to 1.5x.